The Jimmy

 "The Jimmy" is the 105th episode of the NBC sitcom Seinfeld.
 This is the 19th episode for the sixth season.
 It originally aired on March 16, 1995.
 The episode's title refers to guest character Jimmy (played by Anthony Starke), who transmits his habit of referring to himself in the third person to regular characters George and Elaine.
-In other plot threads of the episode, Jerry becomes suspicious of the goings-on at Tim Whatley's dental office, and Kramer is mistaken for a mentally challenged person, leading him to be a guest of honor with Mel Tormé, who appears in the episode as himself.
+In other plot threads of the episode, Jerry becomes suspicious of the goings-on at Tim Whatley's dental office, and Kramer is mistaken for a mentally handicapped person, leading him to be a guest of honor with Mel Tormé, who appears in the episode as himself.

 Plot

-Jerry, George and Kramer play a game of basketball with Jimmy, a man who always refers to himself in the third person.
-Jimmy wears and sells special training shoes which improve vertical leap.
-George partners with him on selling the shoes, using Jimmy as the spokesmodel.
+Jerry, George and Kramer play basketball with Jimmy, a man who always refers to himself in the third person.
+George partners with him on selling special training shoes which improve vertical leap, using Jimmy as the spokesmodel.
 At a New York Yankees meeting Mr. Wilhelm discusses a series of escalating thefts, believed to be an inside job.
 George is sweating heavily as a result of exercising, causing him to look suspicious.
 At a dental appointment with Dr. Tim Whatley, Jerry sees Penthouse magazines in the waiting room, and learns that the office has a new "adults-only policy".

-Elaine has tickets to a benefit for the Able Mentally Challenged Adults (AMCA) featuring famous crooner Mel Tormé, and contemplates asking out a blond guy from her health club.
+Elaine has tickets to a benefit for Able Mentally Challenged Adults (AMCA) featuring famous crooner Mel Tormé, and contemplates asking out a blond guy from her health club.
 At the health club she ends up talking with Jimmy, and agrees to a date with him, not realizing that by "Jimmy" he means himself and not the blond man.

-At the health club, because of novocaine he was given for dental surgery by Dr. Tim Whatley, Kramer speaks awkwardly and drools water on the floor.
+Because of novocaine he was given for dental surgery, Kramer speaks awkwardly and drools water on the health club floor.
 Jimmy slips in the puddle, injuring his leg, and promises revenge.
 Without Jimmy, George fails to demonstrate the value of the training shoes to employees at a sneaker store, as his vertical leap is embarrassingly short.
-Kramer shares a taxicab with an executive at the AMCA, who mistakes him for a mentally challenged adult due to his novocaine-induced condition and training shoes, and invites him to the event as the guest of honor.
+Kramer shares a taxicab with an executive at the AMCA, who mistakes him for a mentally handicapped adult due to his novocaine-induced slurring and training shoes, and invites him to the event as the guest of honor.
 Jerry and Elaine recognize the misunderstanding but are not overly concerned that Kramer's cover will be blown.